-- A. Hiring procedures: Covering internal and external procedures, job postings, advertising, recruiting, outsourcing and other practices the company uses. - B. Labor union relations: Covering whether they exist, the types that exist, the history of union relations in the company, the impact of the union(s) within the company and relevant issues. - C. Ethical issues and/or dilemmas: Reviewing whether there have been issues, what they were, how issues were (or are being) handled, the impact of the issues internally and externally, and identification of the consequences inside and outside of the organization. - D. Global perspective: Identification of locations, special HR issues, internal and/or external adjustments required, information on expatriates (the number, location(s), special HR issues, etc.) necessary legal requirements, and other issues that are covered in Module A of the text.
+- A. Hiring procedures: Covering internal and external procedures, job postings, advertising, recruiting, outsourcing and other practices the company uses. - B. Labor union relations: Covering whether they exist, the types that exist, the history of union relations in the company, the impact of the union(s) within the company and other relevant issues. - C. Ethical issues and/or dilemmas: Review whether there have been issues, what were they, how the issues were (or are) handled, the impact of the issues internally and externally, and identification of the real or potential consequences inside and outside of the organization. - D. Global perspective: Identification of locations, special HR issues, and necessary internal and external adjustments required, expatriate or national staff members, country legal requirements, real or potential etc.